StatCan/aaw-security-proposal/05-network.md

 the Azure controls cannot restrict access to specific services within the cluster whereas the Kubernetes-level security controls can.

-Finally, it is also important that all network activity be encrypted.
+Finally, it is also important that all network activity be encrypted using the Istio service mesh available in the Statistics Canada Cloud Native Platform.

 ## Network policies